V2A2/StarV/README.md

 ```
+@inproceedings{tran2025starv,
+  title={StarV: A Qualitative and Quantitative Verification Tool for Learning-Enabled Systems},
+  author={Tran, Hoang-Dung and Choi, Sung Woo and Li, Yuntao and Liu, Qing and Okamoto, Hideki and Hoxha, Bardh and Fainekos, Georgios},
+  booktitle={International Conference on Computer Aided Verification},
+  pages={376--394},
+  year={2025},
+  organization={Springer}
+}

+@inproceedings{tran2025probstar,
+  title={ProbStar Temporal Logic for Verifying Complex Behaviors of Learning-enabled Systems},
+  author={Tran, Hoang-Dung and Choi, Sung Woo and Li, Yuntao and Okamoto, Hideki and Hoxha, Bardh and Fainekos, Georgios},
+  booktitle={Proceedings of the 28th ACM International Conference on Hybrid Systems: Computation and Control},
+  pages={1--12},
+  year={2025}
+}

 @article{choi2025reachability,
   title={Reachability analysis of recurrent neural networks},
   author={Choi, Sung Woo and Li, Yuntao and Yang, Xiaodong and Yamaguchi, Tomoya and Hoxha, Bardh and Fainekos, Georgios and Prokhorov, Danil and Tran, Hoang-Dung},